mmontone/mutils/README.md

 ## Modules

-Modules are single Lisp files that follow a format similar to Emacs packages.
+Modules are single Lisp files that follow a format similar to [Emacs Packages](https://www.gnu.org/software/emacs/manual/html_node/elisp/Simple-Packages.html).

 They start with a commented section: